kuderr/deepwiki/examples/tutorial.md

-# DeepWiki CLI Tutorial
+# DeepWiki Tutorial

-This tutorial will guide you through using DeepWiki CLI to generate comprehensive documentation for your projects.
+This tutorial will guide you through using DeepWiki to generate comprehensive documentation for your projects.

 ## Prerequisites